Schnell8/jsramverk_ht24/02-Vidareutveckling/backend/README.md

 -----------------------------

 ## API routes
-Use localhost:1337 or [azure-url](https://jsramverk-chsc22-ace2bxdsdxfnavfc.northeurope-01.azurewebsites.net/) in browser to have a look.
+Use localhost:1337 or [azure-url](https://jsramverk-chsc22-ace2bxdsdxfnavfc.northeurope-01.azurewebsites.net/) in browser to have a look. (azure-url not available at the moment)

 ### GET /
 Available routes shown.